-ECLs are a probability-weighted estimate of credit losses.
+ECL's are a probability-weighted estimate of credit losses.
 Credit losses are measured as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the Company expects to receive).
-ECLs are discounted at the effective interest rate of the financial asset.
+ECL's are discounted at the effective interest rate of the financial asset.

-The IBLA December 2023, IBLA April 2025, IBLA April 2029 and the IBLA March 2031 and Loan Receivable Sister Company are solely held for collection of their contractual cash flows.
+In 2022 the IBLA April 2025, IBLA April 2029, IBLA March 2031 and Loan Receivable Sister Company (2021: IBLA December 2023, IBLA April 2025, IBLA April 2029, IBLA March 2031 and Loan Receivable Sister Company) were solely held for collection of their contractual cash flows.
 Those cash flows represent solely payments of principal and interest and are measured at amortised cost.
 Interest income from these financial assets is included in interest income using the effective interest rate method.
 Any gain or loss arising on derecognition is recognised directly in profit or loss.
-Loss allowances are presented as separate line item in the statement of profit or loss.
+Loss allowances are presented as separate line item in the Statement of Profit and Loss.